cesar-douady/open-lmake/doc/src/backends.md

   This attribute specifies the number of waiting jobs for each set of resources that open-lmake may submit to slurm.
   If too low, the schedule rate may decrease because by the time taken, when a job finishes, for open-lmake to submit a new job, slurm might have exhausted its waiting queue.
   If too high, the schedule rate may decrase because of the slurm daemon being overloaded.
-  A reasonable value probably lies in the 20-100 range.
+  A reasonable value probably lies in the 10-100 range.
+  Default is 10.
 - `repo_key` : This is a string which is add in front of open-lmake job names to make slurm job names.
   This key is meant to be a short identifier of the repository.
   By default it is the base name of the repository followed by `:`.